BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/00 - Prerequisites.md

 Install-WindowsUpdate
 </pre>

+*Note 1: If you get an error during this update process, evaluate it to see if it is fatal.
+You may recieve certain driver errors if you are using a Virtual Machine, this can be safely ignored.*

-**Note: If you are using a Virtual Machine in Azure, power off the Virtual Machine using the Azure Portal every time you are done with it.
+**Note 2: If you are using a Virtual Machine in Azure, power off the Virtual Machine using the Azure Portal every time you are done with it.
 Turning off the VM using just the Windows power off in the VM only stops it running, but you are still charged for the VM if you do not stop it from the Portal.
 Stop the VM from the Portal unless you are actively using it.**

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/owl.png"><b>For Further Study</b></p>
 <ul>